Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Providing Local Youth their Break in Professional Media while Still in School!

-NOW PRE-REGISTERING: 2026/27 ACADEMIC YEAR
+NOW REGISTERING: 2026/27 ACADEMIC YEAR

 Homeschool Enrichment Program